danielsaidi/GestureButton/README.md

 A ``GestureButton`` can be used just like a regular `Button`, as shown above, but needs some extra handling when used within a `ScrollView`.

-In iOS 17 and earlier, you have to pass in a ``GestureButtonScrollState`` into the ``GestureButton`` initializer, for the button to not block the scroll gesture.

-In iOS 18 and later, you must pass in a ``GestureButtonScrollState`` and apply it to the scroll view as well:

 ```swift
 struct ContentView: View {